 Accounting is known as the common language of business.
 Accountants use their skills to analyse and explain financial information to their clients, such as profit margins and cash flow.
 They also help senior managers make important business decisions, and can advise on taxation, contracts and assets.
 The academic requirements of Chartered Accountants Australia and New Zealand (CA ANZ), CPA Australia or ACCA accountancy professional institutions can be satisfied with an appropriate selection of papers.

-Accounting is available as a first major for the BBA and the BMS(Hons).
+Accounting is available as a first major for the Bachelor of Business, Bachelor of Business Analysis and the Bachelor of Management Studies with (Honours).
 Accounting may also be included as a second major or minor in other undergraduate degrees, subject to the approval of the Faculty in which the student is enrolled.

 On this page